CloudCannon/pagefind/docs/content/docs/sorts.md

 The sort syntax follows the same rules as the metadata syntax, see [Defining multiple metadata keys on a single element](/docs/metadata/#defining-multiple-metadata-keys-on-a-single-element) for more detail.

+## Sorting results

+See the [sorting API documentation](/docs/api/#sorting-results) for interacting with these tagged sorts when searching.

 ## Notes

 > If all values tagged by a given sort key can be parsed as numbers (integers or floats) then Pagefind will sort them numerically.
 If any values are not parsable, all values will be sorted alphabetically.